slowjams/AWS/Demystifying AWS.md

 The definition of a Public Subnet in an Amazon VPC is:
    *The Route Table attached to the Subnet has a Route with a destination of 0.0.0.0/0 that points to an Internet Gateway*

 If a VPC does not have an Internet Gateway, then the resources in the VPC cannot be accessed from the Internet.
-NAT Gateway does something similar to Internet Gateway, but it only works one way: Instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with
+NAT Gateway does something similar to Internet Gateway, but it only works one way: Instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with, scenerio is e.g., backend server to download patches or access external APIs without being directly reachable from the internet.

+Note that NAT Gateway still need an Internet Gateway to be able to access the internet outbound.
+Remember you need to put NAT Gateway in a public subnet in NAT Gateway creation, it must associate NAT Gateway with the public subnet so that: NAT Gateway --> Public Subnet (where NAT Gateway resides) --> Route to Internet Gateway --> Internet

 ```yml
 aws ec2 run-instances --image-id <value> --instance-type <value> --security-group-ids <value> --subnet-id <value> --key-name cloud-labs-nv --user-data